Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

 and

-\end{enumerate} \end{prop} \begin{remark} Observe that, in particular, this implies the final statement of Theorem~\ref{thm:arclikeexistenceBlog}: the iterates of $F$ will tend to infinity uniformly on $J_{\s}(F)$ if and only if $M_k\to\infty$.
-The proposition will also allow us to construct examples where the set of nonescaping points is empty, and examples where this set is uncountable, simply by specifying a suitable inverse limit construction. \end{remark}
+\end{enumerate} \end{prop} \begin{remark} This implies the final statement of Theorem~\ref{thm:arclikeexistenceBlog}: the iterates of $F$ will tend to infinity uniformly on $J_{\s}(F)$ if and only if $M_k\to\infty$.
+The proposition also allows us to construct examples where $M_k=10$ for all $k$, yet the set of non-escaping points is empty (leading to a proof of Theorem~\ref{thm:nonuniform}), and examples where the set of non-escaping points is uncountable, simply by specifying a suitable inverse limit construction. \end{remark}

-To prove the theorem, we will construct a suitable simply-connected domain $T$ with $\overline{T}\subset\HH$ which does not intersect its $2\pi i\Z$-translates and a conformal isomorphism $F\colon T\to \HH$ such that $F(z)\to \infty$ in $\HH$ only if $z\to\infty$ in $T$.
+To prove the theorem, we construct a suitable simply-connected domain $T$ with $\overline{T}\subset\HH$ which does not intersect its $2\pi i\Z$-translates and a conformal isomorphism $F\colon T\to \HH$ such that $F(z)\to \infty$ in $\HH$ only if $z\to\infty$ in $T$.
 For simplicity, we do not require here that $T$ is a Jordan domain.
 We observe that $T$ and $F$ naturally give rise to a disjoint-type function as follows.